williamckha/PyBoyAdvance/README.md

 # Getting started

-PyBoy Advance is written in "pure" Python and can be run with the standard CPython interpreter, but performance will be unacceptably slow.
+PyBoy Advance is written in pure Python and technically can be run with the standard CPython interpreter, but performance will be unacceptably slow.
 Instead, you will need to run PyBoy Advance with [PyPy](https://pypy.org/), a fast implementation of Python (see [Downloading and Installing PyPy](https://doc.pypy.org/en/stable/install.html)).